wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ## Sign Git Commits & merges

-1. Edit some file
+1. git clone a repo, then edit some file.

+1. Configure for the repo (and each additional repo) the private "no reply" email from <a href="#GitHubEmail">above</a> so your email is not exposed publicly:

+   <pre><strong>git config user.email "12345678+johndoe@users.noreply.github.com"
+   </strong></pre>

-1. Add
+1. Add the files changed:

    <pre><strong>git add .</strong></pre>